 Some of the smaller exhaust fans, and some of the ductless options we did find to have plastic grates or covers.
 We didn’t see a real problem with the plastic cover, they were still durable and worked fine for the application.
 However, you may find that over time the plastic cover may discolor, and require replacement.
 Plastic is also less expensive, so if you’re working on a budget this option may be more practical.

+Unlike the living room where you can install fancy evaporative air coolers or portable air conditioners, at the kitchen, you also need to think functional.
+That’s why you’ll need to use an exhaust fan to keep the good air quality of the room.
 There are two basic types of exhaust fans, vented and ductless.
 There are pros and cons to both, which you choose really should depend on the particulars of your kitchen and arrangement of your home.

 However, not all kitchens or homes have the space to install a duct and all of the necessary add-ons that are required with a vented exhaust fan.
 If this is the case in your home, you’ll be installing a ductless exhaust fan instead.
 These fans use filters to clean the air that passes through the fan, and then returns cleaned air back to your space.
 Once upon a time these weren’t terribly effective at improving air quality, however, today’s filter technology is much better at removing moisture, oils, and odors.